-We recommend arriving at the Jorge Chavez International Airport (LIM) in Lima, Peru on or before Saturday, September 21, 2019.
-This adventure will begin promptly at 6:00am on Sunday, September 22, 2019.
-This adventure will end on September 29, 2019 in the evening.
+We recommend arriving at the Jorge Chavez International Airport (LIM) in Lima, Peru on or before Friday, May 15, 2020.
+Our adventure begins promptly at 6:00am on Saturday, May 16, 2020.
+This adventure ends on May 23, 2020 in the evening.
 Please reach out to the concierge staff after purchase when booking flights for specific timing recommendations.

 What are the accommodations on this adventure?